What Do Civil Drafter Do?

 - ESRI ArcGIS software

-What education is needed to be a Civil Drafter?
+What education or degrees do I need to become a Civil Drafter?

 How many years of work experience do I need?